en

 • the classification qualification;

-In the case of a seafarer, the user must attach to the supplementary communication:
+The user must attach to the supplementary communication:

 • documentation proving the date of landing;